Humanistic psychology: Empathy and self-help

 Empathy is one of the most important features of humanistic therapy.
 This idea focuses on the therapist's ability to see the world through the eyes of the client.
 Without this, therapists can be forced to apply an external frame of reference where the therapist is no longer understanding the actions and thoughts of the client as the client would, but strictly as a therapist which defeats the purpose of humanistic therapy.
 Included in empathizing, unconditional positive regard is one of the key elements of humanistic psychology.
 Unconditional positive regard refers to the care that the therapist needs to have for the client.
 This ensures that the therapist does not become the authority figure in the relationship allowing for a more open flow of information as well as a kinder relationship between the two.
 A therapist practicing humanistic therapy needs to show a willingness to listen and ensure the comfort of the patient where genuine feelings may be shared but are not forced upon someone.
 Marshall Rosenberg, one of Carl Rogers' students, emphasizes empathy in the relationship in his concept of Nonviolent Communication.

 Self-help is also part of humanistic psychology: Sheila Ernst and Lucy Goodison have described using some of the main humanistic approaches in self-help groups.
-Humanistic Psychology is applicable to self-help because it is oriented towards changing the way a person thinks.
+Humanistic psychology is applicable to self-help because it is oriented towards changing the way a person thinks.
 One can only improve once they decide to change their ways of thinking about themselves, once they decide to help themselves.
 Co-counselling, which is an approach based purely on self-help, is regarded as coming from humanistic psychology as well.
-Humanistic theory has had a strong influence on other forms of popular therapy, including Harvey Jackins' Re-evaluation Counselling and the work of Carl Rogers, including his student Eugene Gendlin; (see Focusing) as well as on the development of the Humanistic Psychodrama by Hans-Werner Gessmann since the 80s.
+Humanistic theory has had a strong influence on other forms of popular therapy, including Harvey Jackins' Re-evaluation Counselling and the work of Roger's student Eugene Gendlin; (see Focusing) as well as on the development of the humanistic psychodrama by Hans-Werner Gessmann since the 80s.

 Ideal and real selves

 The ideal self and real self involve understanding the issues that arise from having an idea of what you wish you were as a person, and having that not match with who you actually are as a person (incongruence).
 The ideal self is what a person believes should be done, as well as what their core values are.
 The real self is what is actually played out in life.
 Through humanistic therapy, an understanding of the present allows clients to add positive experiences to their real self-concept.
 The goal is to have the two concepts of self become congruent.
-Rogers believed that only when a therapist was able to be congruent, a real relationship occurs in therapy.
+Rogers believed that only when a therapist was able to be congruent can a real relationship occur in therapy.
 It is much easier to trust someone who is willing to share feelings openly, even if it may not be what the client always wants; this allows the therapist to foster a strong relationship.